-Coastal flood mapping published by the OPW as part of the Eastern CFRAM Programme was consulted (CFRAM, 2017) was consulted, however, there is no mapped information for the Site.
+Coastal flood mapping published by the OPW as part of the Eastern CFRAM Programme was consulted (CFRAM, 2017) was consulted, and identifies that coastal flooding does not extend upstream as far as the Site along the Camac River and its tributaries (i.e., Baldonnell Upper River).
+The Proposed Development Site is therefore located within Flood Zone C.

-The Site is located outside the flood extents for the for MRFS and HEFS flood extents for coastal flooding which take into account the potential impacts of climate change and other possible future changes.
+The Site is also located outside the flood extents for the for MRFS and HEFS flood extents for coastal flooding which take into account the potential impacts of climate change and other possible future changes.